apache/tvm/docs/deploy/aocl_fpga.md

 TVM supports Intel FPGA SDK for OpenCL also known as AOCL.
 Here is a tutorial for how to use TVM with AOCL.

 ***Note***: This feature is still experimental.
 We cannot use AOCL to deploy an end to end neural networks for now.
-In addition, we can only use AOCL's emulation mode for now.
+For now, we only tested compilation for emulation mode of AOCL.

 We use two python scripts for this tutorial.